 SRT (SubRip Subtitle)

-The SRT format is a simple and widely used subtitle format supported by most video players and editing software.
+The SRT (SubRip Subtitle) format is a straightforward and widely supported subtitle format compatible with most video players and editing software.

 Format

-• The file consists of sequentially numbered subtitle blocks.
+• Files consist of sequentially numbered subtitle blocks.

-3. Text: The subtitle content itself, which can span multiple lines.
+3. Text: The subtitle content, which can span multiple lines.

-4. Blank Line: A mandatory blank line indicating the end of the subtitle block.
+4. Blank line: A mandatory blank line marking the end of the subtitle block.

 1